Star Wars (1983 video game)

-Star Wars is a first-person rail shooter video game designed by Mike Hally and released in arcades in 1983 by Atari, Inc. It uses 3D color vector graphics to simulate the assault on the Death Star from the 1977 film Star Wars.
-Developed during the Golden Age of Arcade Games, Star Wars has been included on lists of the greatest video games of all time.
+Star Wars is a first-person rail shooter designed by Mike Hally and released as an arcade video game in 1983 by Atari, Inc. It uses 3D color vector graphics to simulate the assault on the Death Star from the 1977 film Star Wars.
+There are three connected gameplay sequences: combat against TIE fighters in space, flying across the surface of the Death Star, and the final trench run.
+The sequence then repeats with added complications and the Death Star regenerating.
+The player's X-Wing fighter has a shield which only protects against damage a certain number of times, then the next hit ends the game.
+Speech synthesis emulates actors from the film.

-The game features synthesized voices to emulate the actors from the film.
+Developed during the golden age of arcade games, Star Wars has been included on lists of the greatest video games of all time.
+Home ports were published by Parker Brothers, Domark, and Broderbund.
+It was followed by a lesser-known arcade sequel, sold as a conversion kit for the original, in 1985: Star Wars: The Empire Strikes Back.

 Gameplay

 Assuming the role of Luke Skywalker ("Red Five"), the player pilots an X-wing fighter from a first-person perspective.
-The controls consist of a yoke control with four buttons — two trigger style and two in position to be pressed by the thumbs — each of which fired a laser positioned on the four leading edges of the X-Wings.
+The controls consist of a yoke with four buttons — two trigger style and two in position to be pressed by the thumbs — each of which fires a laser positioned on the four leading edges of the X-Wings.

-The player does not have to destroy every TIE Fighter and gun turret in order to advance through the game; instead, the player must survive for a set length of time, either avoiding or destroying enemies and the shots they fire.
-The player begins with six shields, one of which is lost for every collision with an enemy or projectile.
+The player does not have to destroy every TIE fighter and gun turret to advance through the game.
+Instead, the player must survive for a set length of time by avoiding the enemies and their shots or destroying them.
+The player begins with six shields, one of which is lost for every collision into an enemy or projectile.
 If the player loses all shields and is hit again, the game ends.

-Each wave of the game consists of three attack phases, culminating in the destruction of the Death Star.
+Each wave consists of three attack phases, culminating in the destruction of the Death Star.

 Phase 1

-In the first phase, the Imperial March or another part of John Williams' Star Wars score is briefly played electronically and the player engages in a dogfight with Darth Vader and enemy TIE fighters in outer space near the Death Star.
-After the TIE fighter waves, when flying towards the Death Star, the yellow grid lines on the Death Star spell out either "MAY THE FORCE BE WITH YOU" on odd-numbered waves or names of some of the developers on even numbered waves.
+In the first phase, the "Imperial March" or another part of John Williams's Star Wars score is briefly played electronically and the player engages in a dogfight with Darth Vader and enemy TIE fighters in outer space near the Death Star.
+After the TIE fighter waves, when flying towards the Death Star, the yellow grid lines on the Death Star spell out either "May the force be with you" on odd-numbered waves or names of some of the developers on even numbered waves.

 Phase 2

 In the second phase, the player must fly across the surface of the Death Star to reach its equatorial trench.
 This section is omitted during the first wave of the game.
-During the second wave the player is attacked by artillery bunkers, while in the third and subsequent waves laser turrets on towers rise to confront the player.
-The player is awarded a bonus for destroying every turret.
+During the second wave, the player is attacked by artillery bunkers.
+In the third and subsequent waves, laser turrets on towers rise to confront the player.
+A bonus is awarded for destroying every turret.